 Fat is more resistant to electrical currents than muscle and water.
 So, the greater the body resistance, the greater the body fat percentage.

 Now, the big question for most of these scales is the accuracy.
-They provide rough estimates only—and there are multiple factors that affect your results like gender, where you store fat, whether or not you’re pregnant, age, height and build, frequency of resistance training, and water intake & storage for the day.
+They provide rough estimates only—and there are multiple factors that affect your results.
+These factors include gender, where you store fat, whether or not you’re pregnant, age, height and build, frequency of resistance training, and water intake & storage for the day.

 Therefore, the best time to use these scales is first thing in the morning, since your body has been fasting all night as you sleep.
 This will give you the most accurate estimate.